 As a locally owned and operated foundation repair company, Legacy Supportworks understand the ways that soils in Texas affect the homes they surround.
 Our team of in-house foundation contractors is ready to meet with you to explain what's happening with your foundation -- and how to fix it.

 To help you decide, we provide each of our customers with a free, no-obligation foundation repair quote, in writing, before you spend a dime with us.
 Each quote includes an on-site inspection, a personal consultation, and a detailed proposal on how we can work to fix your problem.
-We proudly serve Pampa, Lubbock, Amarillo, Plainview, Hereford, Dumas, Borger, Midland, Canyon, Odessa, and the surrounding areas of Texas.
+We proudly serve Abilene, Lubbock, Amarillo, Midland, Clovis, Pampa, Plainview, Hereford, Dumas, Borger, and the surrounding areas of Texas.